ssk-d/fireflutter/README.md

 - Install firebase tools as described at [Firebase tools installation](#firebase-tools-installation)

-- Git clone(or fork) https://github.com/thruthesky/fireflutter-firebase and install node modules with `npm i`.
+- Git clone(or fork) https://github.com/thruthesky/fireflutter-firebase
+  - And enter the project folder
+  - `$ cd fireflutter-firebase`
+- Install node modules with the following command.
+  - `$ npm i`.
 - Update Firebase project ID in `.firebaserc ==> projects ==> default`.
-- Save `Firebase SDK Admin Service Key` to `firebase-service-account-key.json` in the same folder of `.firebaserc`.
+- Set `Firebase SDK Admin Service Key`
+  - Go to Project settings => Service accounts => Firebae Admin SDK
+  - Click `Node.js`
+  - Click `Generate new priate key`
+  - Click `Generate Key`
+  - Then, a file will be downloaded.
+  - Rename the file to `firebase-service-account-key.json`
+  - And move(or overwrite if it exists) it to the project folder(the same folder where `.firebaserc` is).

 ## Firestore security rules